After company liquidation, the company’s assets are distributed, its debts are settled, and the company is officially dissolved.

 Any debts that remain unpaid after this process typically cease to be the responsibility of the liquidated company.
 It is crucial to distinguish between company liability and personal liability for directors.

-Generally, directors are not personally liable for company debts unless they have provided personal guarantees or engaged in wrongful trading.
-Understanding these distinctions helps directors navigate their responsibilities post-liquidation without delving into complex legal ramifications.
+Generally, you are not personally liable for company debts unless they have provided personal guarantees or engaged in wrongful trading.
+Understanding these distinctions helps navigate responsibilities post-liquidation without delving into complex legal ramifications.

 Employee Rights and Redundancy